 “Obviously they’re hurting financially, but they really believe in divesting funds from the police and investing it more in their community,” Ryan Rothermel, owner of the bar Exile Off Main Street, told the Chattanooga-Time Free Press.

 For the first time ever, scientists, many employed by academic and research laboratories, went out on their first mass nationwide strike.
-Scientists stopped their normal work with some refusing to work all together and others demanding that their employers meet to address issues of racial inequity in the workplace as a result of the non-traditional work stoppage.
+Scientists stopped their normal work with some refusing to work altogether and others demanding that their employers meet to address issues of racial inequity in the workplace as a result of the non-traditional work stoppage.

 Nationwide, more than 5,000 scientists at more than 109 facilities participated in the #Strike4BlackLives.